2020 Board Elections

 - Recruitment of replacement directors

-Members are encouraged to attend monthly board meetings on the third Thursday of each month at 5:30 p.m., upstairs from the store in the Movement and Learning Center.
+Members are encouraged to attend monthly board meetings on the third Thursday of each month at 5:30 p.m., upstairs from the store in the Movement and Learning Center, however we are currently meeting virtually due to Covid-19.
 See the events calendar for meeting information.

 Serving on the board is a responsibility and an opportunity open to all FBFC owners.
 Within the cooperative structure, FBFC owners, management, and the board each have their own particular duties to perform.